armut/f.tea.p/README.md

 $ pacman -S vsftpd
 ```

-If you are encountering permission issues, consider changing default settings of vsftpd by editing /etc/vsftpd.conf.
+If you are encountering permission issues, consider changing default settings of vsftpd by editing `/etc/vsftpd.conf`.
 By default, you can connect to the server anonymously.
-If you want to connect as a local user as well, you should enable it by adding `local\_enable=YES` to the configuration file mentioned above.
+If you want to connect as a local user as well, you should enable it by adding `local_enable=YES` to the configuration file mentioned above.
 Additionally you should add the
-`write\_enable=YES` line to execute any write operation.
+`write_enable=YES` line to execute any write operation.